froberge/ansible-examples/github/README.md

 #### Required

-This playbookl requires the jmespath to be install.
+This playbook requires the jmespath to be install.
 ```
 pip3 install jmespath
 ```